 Copper falls as Russia-Ukraine tensions rise

-LONDON: Copper prices fell on Thursday, with wider markets in cautious mood as reports of artillery fire in east Ukraine heightened fears of conflict between Russia and Ukraine.
+LONDON: Copper prices fell on Thursday, with wider markets in a cautious mood as reports of artillery fire in east Ukraine heightened fears of a conflict between Russia and Ukraine.

-Stock markets edged lower, bond prices rose and the dollar strengthened slightly, making metals costlier for buyers outside the United States.
+Stock markets fell, bond prices rose and the dollar strengthened slightly, making metals costlier for buyers outside the United States.

 Copper reached a record high of $10,747.50 a tonne in May but has since bumbled along between around $9,000 and $10,000 as the economy of China, the largest metals consumer, slowed.